kitao/pyxel/README.md

 ### Other Resource Creation Methods

-Pyxel images and tilemaps can also be created by the following methods:
+Pyxel images and tilemaps can also be created using the following methods:

-- Create an image from a list of strings with `Image.set` function or `Tilemap.set` function
+- Create an image from a list of strings using the `Image.set` function or the `Tilemap.set` function
 - Load an image file (PNG/GIF/JPEG) in Pyxel palette with `Image.load` function

-Pyxel sounds can also be created in the following method:
+Pyxel sounds can also be created using the following method:

 - Create a sound from strings with `Sound.set` function or `Music.set` function

-Please refer to the API reference for usage of these functions.
+Refer to the API reference for usage of these functions.

 ### How to Distribute Applications

-Pyxel supports a dedicated application distribution file format (Pyxel application file) that works across platforms.
+Pyxel supports a dedicated application distribution file format (Pyxel application file) that is cross-platform.

-Create the Pyxel application file (.pyxapp) with the `pyxel package` command:
+Create a Pyxel application file (.pyxapp) using the `pyxel package` command:

 ```sh
 pyxel package APP_DIR STARTUP_SCRIPT_FILE
 ```

-If the application should include resources or additional modules, place them in the application directory.
+If the application includes resources or additional modules, place them in the application directory.

 Metadata can be displayed at runtime by specifying it in the following format within the startup script.
-Fields other than `title` and `author` can be omitted.
+Fields other than `title` and `author` are optional.

 ```python
 # title: Pyxel Platformer